Configure SNMP for Orion agents on Linux/Unix systems in SAM

 - Polling by the SNMP component monitor

-- Asset Inventory monitoring in SAM
+- Asset Inventory monitoring

 Click here for a list of Linux/Unix systems that support the Orion agents for Linux and AIX.
-See Configure Linux/Unix systems for the Orion agent for Linux in the SAM Application Monitor Template Reference for additional details about specific environments such as Apache, Tomcat, and JMX.
+See Configure Linux/Unix systems for the Orion agent for Linux in the SAM Application Monitor Template Reference for details about specific environments such as Apache, Tomcat, and JMX.

 Depending on your Network Discovery settings, SAM can automatically configure SNMP on Linux/Unix systems when Discovery detects new or updated nodes.
 You can also click List Resources in the Management widget on the Node Details view to trigger auto-configuration.